-Our engagements often relate to the governance practices of companies, however there is increasingly a focus on longer-term sustainability trends that have a material impact on company performance, such as climate change, environmental management and human capital performance.
+Our engagement with companies and issuers may cover a wide range of topics, related to material matters including business strategy, corporate governance, and longer-term sustainability factors that have an impact on company performance.
+Where relevant this may include issues such as climate change, environmental management and human capital.

 We aim to be engaged shareholders and encourage companies to have strong and effective governance and a high standard of corporate behavior.
-These efforts involve reaching out to both executive and, ideally, non-executive, board members in order to understand the company strategy and to provide our feedback on which measures can be taken to unlock long-term value and mitigate risk, when deemed necessary from an investment perspective.
+These efforts involve reaching out to both executive and, ideally, non- executive, board members in order to understand the company's strategy and to provide our feedback on which measures can be taken to enhance long-term value and mitigate risk, when deemed necessary from an investment perspective.

-Proxy Voting
+Proxy voting